 MetLife Inc. operates within Europe through various subsidiaries.
 The Undertaking leverages the options provided by the European Insurance Directives to "passport" throughout the EU from a single base in Ireland.
 The Undertaking has branches in the UK, Italy, Spain, Portugal, France, Czech Republic, Bulgaria, Slovakia, Hungary, Romania and Cyprus.
-The Undertaking also operates via FOS in Poland, Greece, Norway, Germany, Austria and the Netherlands.
-The Undertaking reinsures business from Russia and Indonesia.
-The Undertaking ceased operating via freedom of services in Norway following the sale of this business to Laguna Life d.a.c. on 1 April 2019.
-See section A.1.2 for further details.
+The Undertaking also operates via FOS in Poland, Germany, Austria and the Netherlands.
+The Undertaking also reinsures business from Russia.